JuliaCloud/AWS.jl/sample/README.md

 - cd run
 - julia
 - julia include("compute_headnode.jl")
+- do other work

-After all work is done, exit from the host, and from the localhost
+After all work is done, exit from the host, and from localhost
 - julia shutdown.jl           # VERY VERY IMPORTANT

-## Typical workflow for executing locally
+## Typical workflow for executing an external host

 From the local, i.e. machine external to EC2
 - Change and edit config.jl
 - julia startup.jl
 - julia setup_external.jl
-- cd run
 - julia
 - julia include("compute_external.jl")
+- do other work

 After all work is done,
 - julia shutdown.jl           # VERY VERY IMPORTANT